wayneIBM/vpc-on-classic/console-tutorial.md

     * Select **Auto** if you want the cloud gateway to try to automatically establish the connection.
     * Select or create custom policies if you need to enforce particular security requirements, or the VPN gateway for the other network doesn't support the security proposals that are tried by auto-negotiation.

   **Important**: The IKE and IPsec security parameters that you specify for the connection must be the same parameters that are set on the gateway for the network outside your VPC.

+## Viewing resources associated with a VPC
+{: #vpc-layout}

+You can quickly view the resources that are associated with a VPC by accessing the resource view: In the navigation, click **VPC layout**.
+You can select the VPC that you are interested in, if your account has multiple VPCs configured.
+For each VPC you can see the associated subnets, and within each subnet you can see how many instances are running, stopped, and failed.
+You can also see how many IP addresses are available in each subnet.
+From the lists of instances and associated IP addresses, you can click a specific instance to view its details.

 ## Congratulations!